HarshavardhanaNaganagoudar/ADHD_Dyslexia_EasyScreen/README.md

 ## ❤️ Final Note

-**BrainBuddy** is not a diagnostic tool, but a compassionate digital assistant for curious parents, educators, and young minds.
+**ADHD-Dyslexia-EasyScreen** is not a diagnostic tool, but a compassionate digital assistant for curious parents, educators, and young minds.
 Built with **love**, **science**, and **ethical AI**—to make early understanding accessible for every child.

 ---

-## 🧠 Architecture – Fully Offline Gemma 3n App

-📸 See the [diagram](./architecture_offline.png) for a visual overview.